Antrikshy/node-google-search-trends/README.md

 node-google-search-trends
 =========================

-Node module to grab Google's trending searches from the official Atom feed.
+Node.js module to grab Google's trending searches from the official Atom feed.
 It returns data more or less identical to [this page](http://www.google.com/trends/hottrends), using any localized version of [this feed](www.google.com/trends/hottrends/atom/feed?pn=p1), without all the clutter that comes with XML feeds.

 Contact me [@Antrikshy](http://twitter.com/Antrikshy) with any questions, feedback or bugs.